pete6184/The_VBA_of_Wall_Street/README.md

 # The VBA of Wall Street

 ## Requirements & Summary
 The only requirement for this assignment was Excel.
-In order to access the code the 'Developer' needs to be activated in the settings.
+In order to access the code, the 'Developer' needs to be activated in the settings.

 ![2014_data](https://user-images.githubusercontent.com/74940976/118373221-8eb01f80-b56a-11eb-93af-69b5409c795e.PNG)